Jana-Marie/MP2300-Tools/README.md

 # MP2300-Tools

-This repo contains Tools and informations on how to control Graphtec MP2300 plotters.
+This repo contains Tools and informations on how to control Graphtec MP2300 plotters (and possibly other).

 [![example](https://pbs.twimg.com/media/D10XChTWkAEfoFP.jpg:large)](https://twitter.com/JanHenrikH/status/1107066424982417409)